CYCLING CORSICA AND SARDINIA

 SEATTLE → ISTANBUL → ROME

 The days leading up to our trip were a frenzy.
 We scrambled to buy bike bags and turned to YouTube to demystify the art of bike disassembly.
-Prior to this, the most mechanical task we had attempted was simply removing the wheels.
-Laden with foam bricks, we carefully packed the fragmented pieces our bikes, and hoped we’d be able to reassemble them once we landed.
+Until now, the most mechanical task we had attempted was simply removing the wheels.
+We carefully packed the fragmented pieces of our bikes with foam bricks, and hoped we’d know how to reassemble them once we landed.

 Our decision to accept a one-hour layover in Istanbul proved to be a bad one: our flight out of Seattle was be delayed by over an hour.
 Leah was visibly stressed, worrying how this delay would affect our meticulously planned itinerary.
 I passed the ten hours on the flight stretching, pacing, and icing my knee to stave off the pain from cabin pressure-induced swelling.
 It had only been six weeks since tearing my ACL.
 I silently wondered if my body could handle the hundreds of miles of riding we committed ourselves to.